gpollo/bmp/README.md

 Usage
 -----

 This program takes 2 arguments.
 The input file and the output file.
 The files must be in BMP format.
 Do not expect all BMP files to works.
-I did not implement full BMP standard.
+I did not implement full BMP specifications.

 	$ bmp img/circle0.bmp img/circle1.bmp